danielscholl/iot-resources/README.md

 __PreRequisites__

 Requires the use of [direnv](https://direnv.net/).

-Requires the use of Azure CLI
+Requires the use of [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).

 ## Provision the Azure Resources